 Averaging over 2 tackles for loss and 1 sack per game, Turner quickly earned a reputation as one of the conference’s best defenders.
 For the first time in his career, he earned All-AAC recognition.
 Seeing his draft stock on the rise, Turner accepted an invite to the Senior Bowl, and chose to sit out Houston’s bowl game, officially setting his sights on the 2021 NFL Draft.

 Payton Turner is another player on the NFL Draft circuit who deserves more buzz.
 His production alone suggests this, but Turner also has traits that translate to the next level in a multitude of ways.
 It feels right to start with Turner’s athletic foundation because his unique physical talent enables him to be so versatile.

-Turner is 6-foot-6, 270 pounds.
+Turner is around 6-foot-6, 270 pounds.
 He was 290 pounds earlier in his career when he played more on the interior line.
 Yet, over the 2020 offseason, he got back down to 270 and shifted to the edge.
 The result?
 Turner was explosive off the line, quick as a lateral mover, and flexible with his changes of direction.
 Turner has a ton of first-step quickness and closing burst in the pocket, and he also has the ankle flexion to stop and switch directions at a torrid pace.

 Furthermore, when listening to him speak, you can tell he’s aware that different situations and matchups call for different moves.
 Turner approaches his reps with a strategic mindset, which makes his athletic upside all the more enticing.